MoeBazziGIT/MoeBazziGIT/README.md

 </table>

 ### Live Passion Projects 👨‍💻
 My passion for innovation is reflected in my side projects, which are browser extensions designed to enhance user productivity and interaction within the web environment.
-These projects underscore my ability to lead and execute projects significantly improving user experience and interface design.
+These aren't unicorn startups by any means, but having a (humbling) few hundred users across these projects was plenty enough to teach me about product management.

 <table>
   <tr align="center">